kunhwiko/concepts/systems/Kubernetes/7-readiness.md

 ##### Init Containers
 ```
 Init Containers
-   a) containers that run to completion before all other containers start
+   a) Containers that run to completion before all other containers start.
-   b) can configure such that probes will start only after init containers are started
+   b) Can configure such that probes will start only after init containers are started.
-   c) init containers can provide setup scripts
+   c) Init containers can provide setup scripts.
 ```